-Under the Equity Incentive Plan, we issue share-based long term incentives to employees, independent directors and other individuals making sustained contributions to us.
-As of March 23, 2021, the number of issued and outstanding awards which are issuable pursuant to securities exercisable to acquire shares under the Equity Incentive Plan is 4,067,212.
-The number of shares issuable pursuant to the Equity Incentive Plan is a maximum of 6% of the total number of shares issued and outstanding at any given time.
-Furthermore, the maximum Full Value Awards (RSUs, PSUs and DSUs) cannot exceed 3%, Stock Options may exceed 3% but the combined Stock Options and Full value awards issued cannot exceed 6%.
-The number of securities issuable to our insiders under the Equity Incentive Plan, or any other security based compensation arrangement, shall be limited to 5% of our issued and outstanding securities.
+Under the Equity Incentive Plan, we issue share-based long-term incentives to employees, independent directors and other individuals making sustained contributions to us.
+As of March 21, 2022, the number of issued and outstanding awards which are issuable pursuant to securities exercisable to acquire shares under the Equity Incentive Plan is 3,506,464.
+As a result of the 2022 Equity Plan Amendments approved by the Board on February 22, 2022, the number of shares issuable pursuant to the Equity Incentive Plan is a maximum of 4% of the total number of shares issued and outstanding at any given time.
+The number of securities issuable to our insiders under the Equity Incentive Plan, or any other security-based compensation arrangement, shall be limited to 10% of our issued and outstanding securities.
+The number of securities issuable to our insiders in any given year under the Equity Incentive Plan, or any other security-based compensation arrangement, shall be limited to 5% of our issued and outstanding securities.
 The Equity Incentive Plan permits the following award types: